Battle of Gagra (1919): Background

-The relations between the Georgian Democratic Republic and the White movement were complicated.
-The White forces were negatively predisposed towards the Menshevik government of Georgia due to its separatism from Russian Empire, socialism and pro-German orientation before Germany's defeat in the First World War.
-Menshevik government of Georgia, on the other hand, did not sympathize with the aims of White forces.
-Although the cooperation against Bolsheviks seemed probable in the summer of 1918, the negotiations between the sides in Ekaterinodar in September 1918 led to disagreement and straining of the relations.
-One of the point of contentions was who should occupy the district of Sochi.
-Gagra, a town on Black Sea shores, was transferred to the Sochi district in 1904 by the Russian Tsarist authorities.
+Relations between the Georgian Democratic Republic and the White movement were complicated.
+The White forces were hostile toward Georgia's Menshevik government because of its separation from the Russian Empire, socialist orientation, and pro-German policy prior to Germany's defeat in the First World War.
+The Georgian government, for its part, did not share the objectives of the White movement.
+Although cooperation against the Bolsheviks appeared possible in the summer of 1918, negotiations between the two sides in Ekaterinodar in September ended in disagreement and further strained relations.
+A major point of contention was the question of which side should control the Sochi district.
+Gagra, a town on the Black Sea coast, was transferred to the Sochi district by the Russian imperial authorities in 1904.

-After the Allies' victory in the First World War, the Caucasus region came under the British sphere of influence due to the British-French treaty of December 1917.
+After the Allied victory in the First World War, the Caucasus came under British influence, based on the British-French agreement of December 1917.
 Both the Whites and the Georgians welcomed the arrival of British forces in the region.
-Anton Denikin, a supporter of the Allies and the White Army, hoped that Britain would support the vision of a "united and indivisible Russia."
-However, Georgia hoped for the British support, citing the Harold Wilson's principle of self-determination.
+Anton Denikin, a supporter of the Allies and commander of the White Army, hoped that Britain would support the principle of a "united and indivisible Russia."
+Georgia, however, sought British support on the basis of Woodrow Wilson's principle of self-determination.

-The Britain's primary aim was to maintain the status quo in the region until Russia's future was decided at the Paris Peace Conference.
-Britain's priority at this stage was to unite anti-Bolshevik forces against Bolshevism.
-The Britain provided material and diplomatic support to the Volunteer Army and sent a representative to its center in Ekaterinodar (Krasnodar).
-However, it also supported the newly-formed Caucaucasian states.
-The representatives sent to the respective governments often came to identify with the interests of the government to whom they were accredited.
-Because of this, the policy of the British seemed two-faced to Denikin.
-The Britain's policy was contradictory as it lacked the central direction, the Britain had faulty communications, and also the representatives to the White movement and Georgia became partisans of the respective governments: British representatives to Ekaterinodar General Poole and General Briggs supported the claims of White movement, while the representatives in Tbilisi supported Georgian claims.
-The British contradictory policies ultimately alienated both sides.
+Britain's primary aim was to preserve the status quo in the region until Russia's future could be determined at the Paris Peace Conference.
+At this stage, Britain's main priority was to unite the anti-Bolshevik forces against Bolshevism.
+Britain provided material and diplomatic support to the Volunteer Army and sent a representative to its headquarters in Ekaterinodar.
+At the same time, it also supported the newly established Caucasian states.
+British representatives accredited to the respective governments often came to identify with the interests of their host governments, causing British policy to appear contradictory to Denikin.
+Britain's policy was inconsistent, largely due to a lack of centralized direction and poor communications.
+Moreover, British representatives to the White movement and Georgia increasingly became aligned with the positions of their respective host governments.
+The British representatives in Ekaterinodar, Generals Poole and Briggs, supported the claims of the White movement, while British representatives in Tiflis supported Georgian claims.
+This inconsistency ultimately alienated both sides.